pixaful/pixafulversion2/site/content/services/website-development.md

 Unlike many other website developers, I prefer not to lead with my choice of content management system.
 The CMS is not what makes money for your business.
 What makes money for your business is:

-* An understanding of your cliemts online needs
+* An understanding of your clients online needs.
-* Knowing how to turn a visitor into a prospect
+* Knowing how to turn a visitor into a prospect.
-* Understanding UX so that a vistor can find the information they need quickly
+* Understanding UX for quick information retrieval.
-* Understanding how colour affects your ROI
+* Understanding how colour affects your ROI.

-The truth is that most website developers only care about making websites without thinking about the real reasons behind why the client wanted a website in the first place.
+The truth is that most website developers only care about making websites.
+They are building without considering real reasons behind the need for a website.

 If you want more than a website, get in touch!